Description

 If the head of the tick remains implanted in the skin, you can then gently remove it with the tweezers.
 If you are unable to remove it, leave the head of the tick in place and wait for the skin to heal, because the head cannot transmit Lyme disease.
 For more details, visit the page Removing a tick after a bite.

 Keep the tick refrigerated at 4°C in a tightly closed container.
-Take note of the location of the bite and the date and the places where the animal may have gone.
+Take note of the location of the bite, the date and the places where the animal may have gone.
 The tick and that information will be used if you need to consult a doctor or veterinarian.

 Surveillance

-The surveillance system has made it possible to identify several regions in the south of the province where the risk of transmission of the disease is greater.
+Lyme disease surveillance has made it possible to identify several regions in the south of the province where the risk of transmission of the disease is greater.
 It has been observed that the proportion of infected ticks varies and is generally low, rarely exceeding 20%.

 It is mandatory to report human cases of Lyme disease.
-Ticks found on humans, on animals (in certain regions of Québec) and in the environment are used to determine their increased presence in zones where they are established as well as the percentage of ticks carrying the bacteria that causes the disease.
-That’s how we can better assess the risks for Quebecers.
+Ticks found on humans, on domestic animals (in certain regions of Québec) and in the environment are used to monitor the zones where they are established as well as the percentage of ticks carrying the bacterium that causes the disease, so that we can better assess the risks for Quebecers.

 Visit the Lyme disease page to find out more about the situation in Québec.

 Hospitals and medical and vet clinics send ticks to the Laboratoire de santé publique du Québec.
 The lab identifies the tick species and sends blacklegged ticks to the National Microbiology Laboratory in Winnipeg.
-For more information, visit the Diseases transmitted by ticks page on the website of the Laboratoire de santé publique du Québec.
+For more information, visit the Diseases transmitted by ticks This hyperlink will open in a new window. page on the website of the Laboratoire de santé publique du Québec.

-Analysis of ticks found on animals is conducted in the following regions: Bas-Saint-Laurent, Saguenay–Lac-Saint-Jean, Abitibi-Témiscamingue, Côte-Nord, Nord-du-Québec and Gaspésie–Îles-de-la-Madeleine.
-That makes it possible to monitor the extent of ticks in these regions.
+Ticks found on domestic animals and collected by veterinarians are analyzed when they come from the following regions: Bas-Saint-Laurent, Saguenay–Lac-Saint-Jean, Abitibi-Témiscamingue, Côte-Nord, Nord-du-Québec and Gaspésie–Îles-de-la-Madeleine.
+That makes it possible to monitor the spread of ticks in these regions.